Senate Republicans aim to confirm EPA deputy administrator - Philly

-A Senate vote could come as soon as Thursday on the nomination of Andrew Wheeler to serve as the EPA's deputy administrator.

-The push comes as Democrats and a few Republicans are calling on President Donald Trump to replace Pruitt, whose tenure has been threatened by a series of damaging ethics disclosures.
-If confirmed, Wheeler would be poised to become the agency's active chief, at least temporarily, if Pruitt were to leave.
+The Senate voted 53-45 Thursday to limit debate on Andrew Wheeler's nomination as deputy administrator, clearing the way for a final vote as soon as Thursday afternoon.
+Three Democrats - Sens.
+Heidi Heitkamp of North Dakota, Joe Donnelly of Indiana and Joe Manchin of West Virginia - joined with Republicans to move the nomination forward.

-Democratic Sen. Tom Udall of New Mexico called on Republicans to delay a vote on Wheeler while lawmakers review his credentials to run the agency, citing Pruitt's uncertain status.
+Democratic Sen. Tom Udall of New Mexico called for the vote to be delayed while lawmakers review Wheeler's credentials to run the agency, citing Pruitt's uncertain status amid damaging ethics disclosures.

 "The problem with the Wheeler nomination is if (Pruitt) goes tomorrow, Wheeler is in fact the administrator.
 And that's a very, very serious problem," Udall said Wednesday.
-"And so what we're going to ask ... is that he go through a vetting process similar to taking over the Environmental Protection Agency.
-And we hope we can get some Republican support on that."
+"And so what we're going to ask ... is that he go through a vetting process similar to taking over the Environmental Protection Agency."

-The Senate Environment and Public Works voted along party lines 11-10 in early February to advance Wheeler's nomination.
+Sen. Ben Cardin, D-Md., said the circumstances surrounding Wheeler have changed since the Senate Environment and Public Works Committee voted along party lines in February to advance Wheeler's nomination.

-With Republican Sen. John McCain of Arizona out to receive cancer treatment, all remaining GOP senators and at least one Democrat would have to vote yes for Wheeler to be confirmed.

-Staff for Democratic Sen. Joe Manchin of West Virginia, a state economically dependent on coal mining, told The Associated Press on Wednesday that he would vote to confirm Wheeler.

-Sen. Heidi Heitkamp of North Dakota, another Democrat from a conservative-leaning coal-mining state, also said she would vote yes.
+"I think it would be best advised to hold off on this vote to see if we are voting on the acting administrator or the deputy administrator," Cardin said, citing a "cloud over Administrator Pruitt."

-"After meeting with Mr. Wheeler and reviewing his record, I've decided to support his nomination," Heitkamp said Wednesday.
-"I believe he'll be open to working on issues important to North Dakota in a pragmatic and fair way, and I'll hold him accountable to make sure he implements the mission of the EPA in a way that works for my state."
+Heitkamp, who faces a tough re-election in a state won easily by President Donald Trump, said that after meeting with Wheeler and reviewing his record, she supports his nomination.
+"I believe he'll be open to working on issues important to North Dakota in a pragmatic and fair way, and I'll hold him accountable to make sure he implements the mission of the EPA in a way that works for my state," she said.

-Both Manchin and Heitkamp broke last year with their party's leaders to vote in favor of confirming Pruitt, a former Oklahoma attorney general aligned with the oil and gas industry.
+Heitkamp and Manchin, who also faces a tough race in state Trump won easily, broke last year with their party's leaders to vote in favor of confirming Pruitt, a former Oklahoma attorney general aligned with the oil and gas industry.
 Since arriving at EPA in February 2017, Pruitt has worked relentlessly to scrap, roll back and rewrite pollution regulations opposed by the fossil-fuel industry.

 Maine Sen. Susan Collins, the sole Republican to oppose Pruitt, also said she intends to support Wheeler's nomination.